damodarh/graphql-react/README.md

 11. Loading and error handling using GraphQL provided configuration

-#To install packages, execute the command `npm run install-dep`.
-This will install all the required dependencies.
+## Install Packages
+Execute `npm run install-dep` to install dependencies for entire application.

+## Starting the application
-#To start the application, clone the repository and execute the command `npm run dev`.
+Clone the repository and execute the command `npm run dev`.
 That should start both, the server and client.